Ulva: Structures

 Many structures on Ulva are in ruins, such as the former water mill between Ormaig and Cragaig, and if not in ruins, they have been incorporated into other buildings, e.g. Bracadale Steadings, which includes bits of the old Ulva House which Boswell and Johnson stayed in.
 On the southern coast are found the ruins of the hamlet of Ormaig (walls of old cottages) and of Kilvekewen church.

-The Boathouse Cafe remains in business.
-A January 2020 news item indicated that it was "rapidly gaining a reputation for its fresh seafood".

 Ulva Church

 In the early 19th century, an unflattering report stated:

 "No district was more deficient in the means of religious instruction than Ulva" and that "Divine service was little frequented in winter."

 A small church was built at Ardalum between 1827 and 1828.
 It cost £1,500 and was designed by Thomas Telford.
 It was restored in 1921. the original church did not have a proper floor, and its floor boards were laid on top of the earth.

 The Certificate of Complete of the Ulva Church and Manse is dated 14 March 1828, and it was conveyed by Charles MacQuarie.
 There was a budget of £1,500 for the construction and the actual cost came to £1,495 14/1.

 Privately owned since the mid 1950s when it was purchased by the family who then owned the island, it is still used, partly as a community centre, and the north-west wing for worship at least twice a year, at Easter and at Harvest time.
 (The island was sold to the residents in 1998 however, and the building is now owned by that small group.)
 It is claimed that in 1847 (Statistical Account), everyone on the island attended services in it including one Roman Catholic and one atheist.
 Dr Johnson was probably speaking of the old church at Cille Mhic Eòghainn when he said: "Ulva was not neglected by the piety of ardent times: it has still to show what was once a church."
 Ulva Church is dedicated to St Eòghann of Ardstraw, possibly the same person.

 The last resident minister, Rev. MacKenzie left in 1929.